-ALAN J. PATRICOF.
+Alan J. Patricof.
 Mr. Alan J. Patricof has been a director since June 23, 1997.
-Mr. Patricof is Chairman of the Board of Directors of Patricof & Co.
-Ventures, the company that he founded in 1969.
-He serves as a director of CoreComm Limited, Johnny Rockets Group and NTL.
-In addition, he currently serves on The Board of Trustees of Columbia University Graduate School of Business and Beth Israel Hospital.
-He is a member of The Council on Foreign Relations, as well as a Visiting Committee Member of the Actors Studio Division of the New School University.
-Mr. Patricof received a BS in finance from The Ohio State University and an MBA from Columbia University Graduate School of Business.
-He is 66 years old.
+Mr. Patricof is Chairman of the Board of Directors of Apax Partners, Inc.--formerly Patricof & Co.
+Ventures, the company he founded in 1969.
+He also serves as a director of CoreComm Limited, Johnny Rockets Group and NTL.
+In addition, he currently serves on The Board of Trustees of Columbia University Graduate School of Business, Continuum Health Partners, East Hampton Historical Society and the Drama School Board of Governors of the Actors Studio Division of New York University.
+He is a member of the Council on Foreign Relations and the New York Administrative Committee of Fleet National Bank.
+Mr. Patricof received a BS in finance from Ohio State University and an MBA from Columbia University Graduate School of Business.
+He is 67 years old.

-MARTIN TURCHIN.
+Martin Turchin.
 Mr. Martin Turchin has been a director since June 23, 1997.
 Since 1985, Mr. Turchin has served as Vice-Chairman of Insignia/ESG, Inc., a subsidiary of Insignia Financial Group, one of the nation's largest commercial real estate brokerage, consulting and management firms.
 Prior to joining Insignia/ESG, Inc., he spent 14 years with Kenneth E. Laub & Company, Inc. where he was involved in real estate acquisition, financing, leasing and consulting.
 Mr. Turchin has more than 30 years experience as a commercial real estate broker, consultant and advisor and has been involved in some of the largest real estate transactions in the United States.
 During his career, he has orchestrated more than 50 million square feet of real estate transactions.
 Mr. Turchin is a three time recipient of the Real Estate Board of New York's "Most Ingenious Deal of the Year Award" and a recipient of the "Robert T. Lawrence Award."
 Mr. Turchin holds a BS from City College of the University of New York and a JD from St. John's Law School.
-He is 59 years old.
+He is 60 years old.